AkShAy707-hash/SpikeDash/README.md

 •collect fruits<br>
 •Score  as high as you can<br>
 # Configuration
-Download the latest spikeDash zip file and extract  and save in desired location
+Download the latest SpikeDash zip file and extract  and save in desired location

 # How to Run
 Go to godot application and click on import project and choose